 {% endfor %}

-Actual scenario case: Bring variables to life
+Real-world scenario case: Bring variables to life

-• Highlight specific category content:On the homepage, you might want to display the latest articles under the 'Company Announcements' category in a special style.
-You can define{% set notice_category_id = 7 %}Then, in the loop of news lists,{% if article.CategoryId == notice_category_id %}Add additional styles or identifiers.
+• Highlighting specific category content:On the homepage, you may want to display the latest articles under the "Company Announcement" category in a special style.
+You can define{% set notice_category_id = 7 %}, then loop through the news list to use{% if article.CategoryId == notice_category_id %}Add additional styles or identifiers.

-• Display different features based on user permissions:If your website has user group management functionality, you can retrieve the user group information of the currently logged-in user and store it in a variable, for example{% set currentUserGroup = user.GroupId %}.
-Then, in the template,{% if currentUserGroup == "VIP" %}Show VIP user exclusive service entry or discount information.
+• Display different functions based on user permissions.If your website has a user group management feature, you can get the user group information of the currently logged-in user and store it in a variable, for example{% set currentUserGroup = user.GroupId %}.
+Then, in the template through{% if currentUserGroup == "VIP" %}To display the exclusive service entrance or discount information for VIP users.

-Summary: The efficient tool for template development.
+Summary: An efficient tool for template development.